ahumanbeingx/Laptop-Battery-Monitor-for-Fullscreen-Apps/README.md

 # Laptop-Battery-Monitor-for-Fullscreen-Apps
 Allows the user to see the status of their laptop battery at all times even if using a Fullscreen app.
+Works great for games or for streaming from your desktop to your laptop using tools like Sunshine and Moonlight (both free and open source).

 # Battery Monitor